This roasted green beans recipe uses a handful of simple ingredients and makes an incredibly tasty side dish that goes with practically everything!

 I can appreciate green beans tender-crisp, but I especially love them when they're soft and nicely browned from roasting.
 Their natural sweetness comes out, and they just taste like a treat.
 Roasting vegetables makes them taste wonderful.
 I would venture to say that even kids or picky eaters would like this recipe.

-This easy side dish pairs well with pretty much any main course (try it with my Creamy Garlic Chicken or this Garlic Butter Salmon).
+This green bean side dish pairs well with pretty much any main course (try it with my Creamy Garlic Chicken or this Garlic Butter Salmon).
 It's a good thing to have in your recipe box for when you need to whip up a side dish quickly.

 These garlic roasted green beans are great for everyday dinners/with Sunday roasts, but they also would work for special occasions like Thanksgiving!